 Near cash: Deposits or investments with similar characteristics to cash.

 Net asset value (NAV): The current value of the fund's assets minus its liabilities.

 Ongoing charge figure: The ongoing charge figure represents the operating costs investors can reasonably expect to pay under normal circumstances.

 Open-ended investment company (OEIC): A type of managed fund whose value is directly linked to the value of the fund's underlying investments.
-The fund creates or cancels shares depending on whether investors want to redeem or purchase them.
+The fund creates or cancels shares depending on whether investors want to redeem or purchase thom.

 Options: Financial contracts that offer the right, but not the obligation, to buy or sell an asset at a given price on or before a given date in the future.

 Payment date: The date on which distributions will be paid by the fund to investors, usually the last business day of the month.

 Physical assets: An item of value that has tangible existence; for example cash, equipment, inventory or real estate.
 Physical assets can also refer to securities, such as company shares or fixed income securities.
 Property expense ratio: Property expenses are the operating expenses that relate to the management of the property assets in the portfolio.
 These include: insurance and rates, rent review and lease renewal costs and maintenance and repairs, but not improvements.
-They depend on the level of activity taking place within the fund.
-The Property Expense Ratio is the ratio of property expenses to the fund's net asset value.
+They depend on the level of activity taking place the fund's net asset value.